 The MSc programme is composed of five compulsory modules and three optional modules.

-Core modules are: Organisational Psychology: Methods and Statistics; Entrepreneurship, Innovation, and Creativity; Current Issues in Social and Applied Psychology II: Applications; The Psychology of Selection and Assessment; and a Research Apprenticeship Dissertation.
+Core modules are: Advanced Topics in Business Psychology, Groups, Teams and Organisations, Organisational Psychology: Methods and Statistics; The Psychology of Selection and Assessment; and a Research Apprenticeship Dissertation.

 The programme is also offered as a 120-credit (60 ECTS) Postgraduate Diploma which entails the same taught curriculum as the MSc but does not require a dissertation.